jhrcook/100DaysOfSwift/Project7WhitehousePetitions/README.md

 This is an example iOS project produced by [*Hacking with Swift*](https://www.hackingwithswift.com/read) called ["Whitehouse Petitions"](https://www.hackingwithswift.com/read/7/overview).
 This is an app to interface with the petitions submitted to "We the people" Whitehouse peitions in the USA.
 I will post images below of the view of the app after each day's work.

-## Daily progress of "Guess the Flag" app
+## Daily progress of "Whitehouse Petitions" app

 **Day 1 - July 2, 2019**